-Figure 33.
+Figure 37.
 USB Configuration Screen

-Table 38.
+Table 43.
 Setup Utility - USB Controller Configuration Screen Fields

 Setup Item Options Help Text Comments Detected USB Devices Information only.
-Shows the number of USB devices in the system.
+Displays the total number of USB devices of all types that have been detected in POST.
 USB Controller Enabled Disabled [Enabled] - All onboard USB controllers are turned on and accessible by the OS.
 [Disabled] - All onboard USB controllers are turned off and inaccessible by the OS.
-When Legacy USB Support is Disabled , USB devices are available only through OS drivers.
-Legacy USB Support Enabled Disabled Auto USB device boot support and PS/2 emulation for USB keyboard and USB mouse devices.
-[Auto] - Legacy USB support is enabled if a USB device is attached.
-Grayed out if the USB Controller is disabled.
-Port 60/64 Emulation Enabled Disabled I/O port 60h/64h emulation support.
+When the USB controllers are Disabled, there is no USB IO available for either POST or the OS.
+In this case, all following fields on this screen are grayed out and inactive.
+Legacy USB Support Enabled Disabled Auto Enables Legacy USB support.
+AUTO option disables legacy support if no USB devices are connected.
+Disable option will only keep USB Keyboard devices available for EFI applications.
+When Legacy USB Support is Disabled, USB devices are available only through OS drivers.
+If the USB controller setting is Disabled, this field is grayed out and inactive.
+Port 60/64 Emulation Enabled Disabled Enables I/O port 60h/64h emulation support.
 Note: This may be needed for legacy USB keyboard support when using an OS that is USB unaware.
-Grayed out if the USB Controller is disabled.
+If the USB controller setting is Disabled, this field is grayed out and inactive.
 Make USB Devices Non- Bootable Enabled Disabled Exclude USB in Boot Table.
 [Enabled] - This removes all USB Mass Storage devices as Boot options.
 [Disabled] - This allows all USB Mass Storage devices as Boot options.
-Grayed out if the USB Controller is disabled.

-Setup Item Options Help Text Comments Device Reset timeout 10 sec 20 sec 30 sec 40 sec USB Mass Storage device Start Unit command timeout.
+This is a security option.
+When Disabled, the system cannot be booted directly to a USB device of any kind.
+USB Mass Storage devices may still be used for data storage.
+If the USB controller setting is Disabled, this field is grayed out and inactive.
+Device Reset timeout 10 sec 20 sec 30 sec 40 sec USB Mass Storage device Start Unit command timeout.
 Setting to a larger value provides more time for a mass storage device to be ready, if needed.
-Grayed out if the USB Controller is disabled.
-Mass Storage Devices Auto Floppy Forced FDD Hard Disk CD-ROM [Auto] - USB devices less than 530 MB are emulated as floppies.
-[Forced FDD] - HDD formatted drive is emulated as an FDD (for example,, ZIP drive).
+If the USB controller setting is Disabled, this field is grayed out and inactive.
+Generic USB SD Reader 1.00 Auto Floppy Forced FDD Hard Disk CD-ROM [Auto] - USB devices less than 530 MB are emulated as floppies.
+[Forced FDD] - HDD formatted drive is emulated as an FDD (for example, ZIP drive).
 This field is hidden if no USB Mass Storage devices are detected.
 This setup screen can show a maximum of eight USB Mass Storage devices on the screen.
-If more than eight devices are installed in the system, the 'USB Devices Enabled' displays the correct count, but only the first eight devices discovered are displayed in this list.
+If more than eight devices are installed in the system, the "USB Devices Enabled" displays the correct count, but only the first eight devices discovered are displayed in this list.
+If the USB controller setting is Disabled, this field is grayed out and inactive.

-5.4.2.13 System Acoustic and Performance Configuration
+5.4.2.17 System Acoustic and Performance Configuration